learn-co-curriculum/phase-1-asynchronous-javascript/README.md

 appear "locked up."
 Recall our chef metaphor: while the chef prepares the bread, the mashed potatoes grow cold and the boiled turkey congeals.
 Gross.

-## Describe an Asynchronous Code Bloc
+## Describe an Asynchronous Code Block

 Asynchronous code in JavaScript looks a lot like event handlers.
 And if we think about it, that makes sense.
 You tell JavaScript: